7 min read

 Introducing the Streamkap MCP Server: Connect AI Agents to Real-Time Data

-The Streamkap MCP Server lets AI agents query pipeline status, monitor data flows, and interact with streaming infrastructure through the Model Context Protocol standard.
+The Streamkap MCP Server lets AI agents monitor and manage your streaming infrastructure — query status, and also create, deploy, pause, and configure pipelines, sources, destinations, and transforms — through the Model Context Protocol standard.

 AI agents are becoming a standard part of data engineering workflows.
 They help teams debug pipelines, answer questions about system health, and automate repetitive operational tasks.
 But until now, connecting those agents to live streaming infrastructure has required custom glue code, fragile API wrappers, and a lot of guesswork.